-Do you ever walk into your kitchen and just pass by a bunch of things, kind of roll your eyes and then rifle around and try to find what you really need?
+Do you ever walk into your kitchen and just pass by a bunch of things, kind of roll your eyes, and then rifle around and try to find what you really need?
 If that happens to you, it probably means that there are things in your kitchen that you could totally get rid of!

 Flyers and Take-Out Menus

-When you’re ready to cook something, you want access to your small appliances that you actually use.
+When you’re ready to cook something, you want access to the small appliances that you actually use.
 I hate digging past things I rarely use (like my pasta maker, magic bullet, and slap-chop).
 It’s time to move on from those appliances.
 You’re probably not going to find a use for it any time soon and someone else will probably benefit from it more than you would.

-Old Dish Towels
+Old Dish Towels & Cloth Napkins

 Rarely Used Cookbooks

 I have five giant Williams-Sonoma cookbooks that I simply never use.
 It’s time to toss, give away, or donate them.
-Cookbooks take up a lot of space and while the recipes look amazing if you haven’t used it yet, you’re probably not going.
+Cookbooks take up a lot of space, and while the recipes look amazing, if you haven’t used it yet you’re probably not going.
 Find the cookbooks that you don’t use, save some space and get rid of them.

 Single Serving Sauces and Cutlery